JiajunCui-jjc/HTF_OBC_historical_analysis/scripts/step4_pankmer_with_Psyr/Readme.md

 # 4. visualize NJ trees

 i used the py script and the R to visual the PCoA and final NJ trees in two layouts, radial and polar.

-then i used inkscape to adjust the font/ font size/ pdf size to the standard of PNAS